Pybounce/spiky_situation/README_GAME.md

     - Far more interesting, the stage has 2 phases now
   - Drawbacks:
     - Complexity, not even sure how to implement or what would change

+**Attention to detail**

+- [ ] Fast objects puts out torch
+  - Depending on the type of torch
+  - Fast moving objects will put the flame out on a torch
+  - Player dashing/falling, fast saws etc
+  - Maybe just playing dashing to keep things simple